 Modern machine learning models, especially deep learning models, require abundant training samples.
 Since data collection and human annotation are expensive, data augmentation has become a ubiquitous practice in creating artificial labeled samples and improving generalization performance.
 This practice is corroborated by the fact that the semantics of images remain the same through simple translations like obscuring, flipping, rotation, color jitter, rescaling~\citep{shorten2019survey}.
-Conventional algorithms use data augmentation to expand the training data set~\citep{krizhevsky2012imagenet,simard1998transformation,cubuk2018autoaugment,simonyan2014very,he2016deep}.
+Conventional algorithms use data augmentation to expand the training data set~\citep{simard1998transformation,krizhevsky2012imagenet,simonyan2014very,he2016deep,cubuk2018autoaugment}.

 Data Augmentation Consistency (DAC) regularization, as an alternative, enforces the model to output similar predictions on the original and augmented samples and has contributed to many recent state-of-the-art supervised or semi-supervised algorithms.
-This idea was first proposed in~\citep{bachman2014learning} and popularized by~\cite{laine2016temporal,sajjadi2016regularization}, while gained more attention recently with the success of FixMatch~\citep{sohn2020fixmatch} for semi-supervised few-shot learning as well as AdaMatch~\citep{berthelot2021adamatch} for domain adaptation.
+This idea was first proposed in~\cite{bachman2014learning} and popularized by~\cite{laine2016temporal,sajjadi2016regularization}, and gained more attention recently with the success of FixMatch~\citep{sohn2020fixmatch} for semi-supervised few-shot learning as well as AdaMatch~\citep{berthelot2021adamatch} for domain adaptation.
 DAC can utilize unlabeled samples, as one can augment the training samples and enforce consistent predictions without knowing the true labels.
 This bypasses the limitation of the conventional algorithms that can only augment labeled samples and add them to the training set (referred to as DA-ERM).
 However, it is not well-understood whether DAC has additional algorithmic benefits compared to DA-ERM.
 We are, therefore, seeking a theoretical answer.

 Despite the empirical success, the theoretical understanding of data augmentation (DA) remains limited.
 Existing work \citep{chen2020group,mei2021learning,lyle2019analysis} focused on establishing that augmenting data saves on the number of labeled samples needed for the same level of accuracy.
-However, none of these explicitly compare in an apples-to-apples way the efficacy (in terms of the number of augmented samples) of one algorithmic choice of {\em how to use the augmented samples} vs another algorithmic choice.
+However, none of these explicitly compare the efficacy (in terms of the number of augmented samples) between different algorithmic choices on {\em how to use the augmented samples} in an apples-to-apples way.

-In this paper, we focus on the following research questions:
+In this paper, we focus on the following research question: